 Many single moms also find it necessary to use government assistance such as WIC and food stamps.
 We should not be ashamed to use this service.
 It was designed to help those who face hardship.
 I think we can all agree that single moms qualify…at least for a time!

 If you have found yourself “suddenly single” or even if you have been there for a while, I hope that you will be encouraged by the possibilities before you.
-Homeschooling will certainly be a sacrifice, but as I mentioned in 5 reasons Homeschooling is a Great Option for Single Moms, it’s a sacrifice that reaps amazing rewards.
+Homeschooling will certainly be a sacrifice, but it’s a sacrifice that reaps amazing rewards.
 One day these precious little hearts will be thankful for what you’ve given them!